Htailor0121/SQL-JSON/frontend/README.md

 - The chat will display your query and the response from the backend.

 ## Backend
 Make sure the FastAPI backend is running at `http://localhost:8000` (default) for the chat to work.

+## Deployment (Vercel)
+- When deploying to Vercel, set the **Root Directory** to `frontend` in your Vercel project settings.
+- The build command should be `npm install && npm run build` and the output directory should be `build`.